quinnrenaghan/Website/src/pages/posts/problems-with-eclipse.md

 ## 2. The Auto-Complete

-The Eclipse autocomplete is consistently slow, sometimes stupid, and often completely non-existent.
+The Eclipse auto-complete is consistently slow, sometimes stupid, and often completely non-existent.
 It’s always faster to just type out the code rather than waiting for Eclipse to catch up.

 Also, it has a habit of stealing focus (a common issue in Eclipse).